Bescot Stadium railway station: Incidents

-On 8 December 1854 a South Staffordshire Railway passenger train from Walsall, hauled by a LNWR engine, struck the corner of a goods waggon, which was projecting from a siding towards the main line.
+On 8 December 1854 a South Staffordshire Railway passenger train from Walsall, hauled by a LNWR engine, struck the corner of a goods wagon, which was projecting from a siding towards the main line.
 The wagon then struck the engine's tender, and four of the following carriages, derailing and badly damaging them.
 One passenger died and over 20 more were in injured.

 Services

 Bescot Stadium station is on the Chase Line between Birmingham New Street and Walsall.
 The typical Monday-Saturday daytime service sees three trains per hour in each direction.
 Southbound via Birmingham New Street there is one service per hour to London Euston and two stopping services per hour to Wolverhampton; with some services extended to/from Shrewsbury.
 Northbound, three trains per hour operate to Walsall with one continuing to Rugeley Trent Valley.

 On Sundays and during the evenings, services are reduced.

-Services are usually operated by Class 350 EMU.
+Services are usually operated by Class 730 EMUs.

 The station footbridge offers views of Bescot Yard, and its freight movements.
 Bescot TMD is adjacent to the station.

 Access to the station is via Bescot Crescent (where there is a car park) and then a footpath which passes underneath the M6 motorway and over the River Tame, then an overbridge.

 London Midland proposed the closure of the ticket office, but this request was overruled in September 2012 by the Transport Minister.